thebiggh/bigdata/lab1/lab1.md

 * Validate the information that is shown
 * Click **Finish** at the bottom of the panel

-## Task 5: Verify the file as been copied
+## Task 5: Verify the file has been copied

 * View the **Monitor** page in Azure Data Factory
 * Verify the pipeline has fully executed and was successful